-Offence Consequence 1st Offence Score of zero issued by teacher Letter to parents reiterating the Academic Honesty Policy from course leader D1 - 50 minute detention issued At the course leader's discretion a resubmission opportunity may be provided.
-2nd Offence Score of zero issued by teacher Letter to parents reiterating the Academic Honesty Policy from the Vice Principal / MYP Coordinator D2 - 3-5pm Detention Parental meeting with both the course leader and VP / MYP Coordinator 3rd Offence Score of zero issued by teacher C4 - Referral for internal exclusion until parental meeting has taken place with VP / MYP Coordinator and the Principal.
+Offence Consequence 1st Offence Score of zero issued by teacher Letter to parents reiterating the Academic Honesty Policy from course leader E2 - 50 minute detention issued At the course leader's discretion a resubmission opportunity may be provided.
+2nd Offence Score of zero issued by teacher Letter to parents reiterating the Academic Honesty Policy from the Vice Principal / MYP Coordinator E3 - 90 minute detention issued Parental meeting with both the course leader and VP and/or MYP Coordinator 3rd Offence Score of zero issued by teacher Referral for the isolation unit until a parental meeting has taken place with the VP and/or the MYP Coordinator and the Principal.